Aptomi/k8s-app-engine/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/Aptomi/aptomi.svg)](https://github.com/Aptomi/aptomi/commits/master)
 [![Slack Status](https://img.shields.io/badge/slack-join_channel-ff69b4.svg)](http://slack.aptomi.io)

-[Aptomi](http://aptomi.io) is a platform for development teams that simplifies roll-out and operation of container-based applications on **Kubernetes**.
-It introduces a service-centric abstraction, which allows to compose applications from multiple components connected together.
-It supports components packaged using Helm, ksonnet, k8s YAMLs or any other Kubernetes-friendly way.
+[Aptomi](http://aptomi.io) is a platform for development teams that simplifies the roll-out and operation of container-based applications on **Kubernetes**.
+It introduces a service-centric abstraction, which allows users to compose applications from multiple connected components.
+Aptomi supports components packaged using Helm, ksonnet, k8s YAMLs, and any other Kubernetes-friendly way!

 Aptomi's approach to **application delivery** becomes especially powerful in a **multi-team** setup, where components owned by different teams must be put together into a service.
-With ownership boundaries, Dev teams can specify **multi-cluster** and **multi-env** (e.g. dev, stage, prod) service behavior, as well as control lifecycle and updates of their respective services.
+With ownership boundaries, Dev teams can specify **multi-cluster** and **multi-env** (e.g. dev, stage, prod) service behavior, as well as control the lifecycle and updates of their respective services.

-It also provides contextual **visibility** into teams and services, allowing to visualize dependencies and impact of changes.
+Aptomi also provides contextual **visibility** into teams and services, allowing our users to visualize complex dependencies and accurately assess the impact of changes.

 ## Overview